 Time to check for understanding

-Once the teacher feels confident that the student understands the skill the best way to find out is to check for understanding.
-These worksheets use a repetitive format the see if they understand how to use this phonics skill when reading.
-With answer keys provided, the teacher can easily pin point which phonics still may need to be retaught to the student.
-I have found that using phonics activities for struggling readers to not only work well in lower grades in elementary but also helpful to students in the upper grades too!
+Once the teacher feels confident that the student understands the skill, the best way to find out is to check for understanding.
+These worksheets use a repetitive format to see if they understand how to use this phonics skill when reading.
+With answer keys provided, the teacher can quickly pinpoint which phonics still need to be retaught to the student.
+I have found that using phonics activities for struggling readers not only works well in lower grades in elementary but is also helpful to students in the upper grades, too!

 Phonics Activities for Struggling Readers Worksheet

 Hey there!
-This post contains affiliate links, which means that I receive a small commission if you choose to buy something at ABSOLUTELY NO EXTRA COST TO YOU the buyer.
+This post contains affiliate links, which means I receive a small commission if you buy something at ABSOLUTELY NO EXTRA COST TO YOU, the buyer.
 I only recommend things on this page that I absolutely love, have purchased, or plan on purchasing.
 For more information, please check out my Affiliate Disclaimer Page to learn more.